Marketing Trends in 2018

 17. Media Surround on gaming consoles

-At least in Indian market, from Airtel, Idea to Reliance Jio, every telecom company is trying to create a content ecosystem of movies and media channels to gain and retain existing users, which is mostly free for end customers.
+At least in the Indian markets, from Airtel, Idea to Reliance Jio, every telecom company is trying to create a content ecosystem of movies and media channels to gain and retain existing users, which is mostly free for end customers.
 It’s a new mandate, for all leading telecom companies in 2018.
-For marketers, this too, will provide more reach and personalized messaging to audience and new revenue streams for telecom companies.
+This content trend is currently dominated by Netflix and new entrant Amazon in the West for now.
+Few telecoms, are though offering free data if you buy some data from them.
+For marketers, this too, will provide more reach and personalized messaging to the audience and new revenue streams for telecom companies.

 19. Customer Experience will continue to be a focus in 2018